x13a/Wasted/README.md

 <img src="https://user-images.githubusercontent.com/53379023/146620711-e8675350-3634-4e45-825a-1661c8018b38.png" width="30%" height="30%">

-The app will listen for broadcast message with authentication code.
-On receive, using [Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and runs wipe.
+You can use PanicKit or send broadcast message with authentication code.
+On trigger, using [Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and runs wipe.